Here, you will find a list of frequently asked questions.

 Do you have the Across Language Server and want to work with us via crossGrid?
 Translations using Across can be uploaded directly to your Across server as a crossGrid package or sent to you by email as a GRU file.

 KERN uses translation memory systems, which simplify the translation process, as after the initial translation work, the saved sentences form the basis for future translations.
 This not only results in better translations but also guarantees stylistic and terminological uniformity within a text and between texts.
 The speed of the translation can also be increased.
-Another advantage is the development of a client-specific database, which can be used for further translations for the same client.
+Another advantage is the development of a customer-specific database, which can be used for further translations for the same customer.

-A translation memory is only effective, however, when the data has been appropriately prepared, the translation memory is regularly maintained and corrections have been adopted into the translation memory.
+A translation memory is only effective, however, when the data has been appropriately prepared, the translation memory is regularly maintained and corrections have been transferred into the translation memory.
 This is the only way of obtaining a consistent and up-to-date database of pairs of segments for future use.